fan-brianyang/hello-world/README.md

 # hello-world
-tutorial repository

-Hello, my work is primarily in R, but I'm exploring Python.
-My background is chemistry, so I have a lot of learning to do!
+hello, I have a background in chemistry but I'm trying to pivot into data analytics.
+I'm learning to work in R and exploring Python on the side.